Razee4315/nutech-tour/README.md

 ## Project Overview

-This is a React-based 360° Virtual Tour application that allows users to explore different locations through interactive panoramic images with customizable hotspots.
+This is a React-based 360° Virtual Tour application that allows users to explore different locations through interactive panoramic images with customizable hotspots .

 ## Features